|« PreviousNext »|

 Before Auto Scaling selects an instance to terminate, it first identifies the Availability Zone that has more instances than the other Availability Zones used by the group.
 If all Availability Zones have the same number of instances, it identifies a random Availability Zone.
 Within the identified Availability Zone, Auto Scaling uses the termination policy to select the instance for termination.

-For more information on the Auto Scaling termination policies, go to Instance Termination Policy for Your Auto Scaling Group .
+For more information about the Auto Scaling termination policies, go to Instance Termination Policy for Your Auto Scaling Group.

 After Auto Scaling determines which specific instance to terminate, it checks to see whether the instance is part of an Elastic Load Balancing group.
 If so, Auto Scaling instructs the load balancer to remove the instance from the load balancing group and waits for the removal to complete.
 If Auto Scaling determines that the instance is not part of an Elastic Load Balancing group, it starts the process for terminating the instance.